Agnès Mignot: “Giving research back the time it needs”

 Any other responsibilities under this mandate?

-Is this your first term at UM?
+Is this your first term atUM

-No, this isn’t exactly my first term at UM.
-I previously served as Executive Vice President in charge of relations between the administration and the research community.
+No, this isn’t exactly my first term atUM.
+I was previously the Vice President for Administration and Research Relations.
 President Augé asked me to focus on this issue of facilitating relations between the administration and the research community… Given everything that unit directors, administrative managers, and—on a day-to-day basis—researchers, Professors research support staff have to deal with.

 The Nagoya Protocol?

 That’s right; I’m a project manager at the University of Montpellier focusing on the Nagoya Protocol and its implementation from an administrative, legislative, and research perspective.
-The Nagoya Protocol was signed as part of the Convention on Biological Diversity, which aims to protect biodiversity and seeks to establish measures to prevent biopiracy on an international scale.
+The Nagoya Protocol was signed as part of the Convention on Biological Diversity, which aims to protect biodiversity and seeks to prevent biopiracy on an international scale.
 This is something that requires a great deal of support for researchers, Professors faculty members.

 Are you a researcher yourself?